pizzaMan5000/RasPiCarStereo/README.md

 Random info:

 This is just a big wrapper for omxplayer media player, rtl-sdr software, navit navigator, and scantool OBD2 app.

+The bult-in wifi seems to have serious problems in the Raspberry Pi 3.
+Mine suddenly stopped working for no reason.
+After many hours of researcha and troubleshooting, determined it to be a hardware failure.
+Its recognized by linux, but will not do anything.
+It also has a problem with bluetooth.
+The same radio is used for both bluetooth and wifi which is a problem if you have both on.
+So even if my wifi was working i'd have problems with is anyways.
+So just buy a cheap usb dongle that works with raspbian and disable the wifi.
+If you don't know which usb wifi to buy just get a "WiPi".
+Its a usb wifi dongle made just for raspberry pi.
+It'll just work, no drivers to install.

 This could be made with diffrerent computer other than Raspberry Pi, but you will have to change the code to play MP3s/media with another player than omxplayer, because its made for Raspberry Pi only.
 Also the screen i used was made to plug into a Raspberry Pi's GPIO.
 You will have to make sure it works with your computer or simply get a more expensive one without the GPIO connector that has usb instead.
 Make sure you get a TOUCH screen and not just a screen.